Mariano Ponce: Biography

-Ponce was born in Baliwag, Bulacan where he completed his primary education.
+Ponce was born in Baliuag, Bulacan to Mariano Ponce and Maria Collantes.
+He had six siblings: Vicente, Fransisco, Jacinto, Carmen, Pedro, and Consolacion Ponce.
+He also completed his primary education in Baliuag.
+He completed his secondary education at the private school of Juan Evangelista, Hugo Ilagan, and Escolastico Salandanan in Manila.
 He later enrolled at the Colegio de San Juan de Letran and took up medicine at the University of Santo Tomas.
 In 1881, he traveled to Spain to continue his medical studies at the Universidad Central de Madrid.

-There he joined Marcelo H. del Pilar, Graciano López Jaena, José Rizal and other Propagandists in Propaganda Movement.
-This espoused Filipino representation in the Spanish Cortes and reforms in the Spanish colonial authorities of the Philippines.
-He was the co-founder of La Solidaridad with fellow co-founder Graciano López Jaena.
-Ponce was also the head of the Literary Section of the Asociacion Hispano-Filipina, created to aid the Propaganda Movement where he served as secretary.
+There he joined Marcelo H. del Pilar, Graciano López Jaena, José Rizal and others in the Propaganda Movement.
+This espoused Filipino representation in the Spanish Cortes and reforms in the Spanish colonial administration of the Philippines.
+Ponce was the co-founder of La Solidaridad with fellow co-founder Graciano López Jaena.
+He was also the head of the Literary Section of the Asociacion Hispano-Filipina, created to aid the Propaganda Movement where he served as secretary.

 In La Solidaridad, his works included daily editorials on history, politics, sociology and travel.
-He also created himself many alias as well.
-His most common names are Naning, his nickname; Kalipulako, named after Lapu-Lapu; and Tigbalang, a supernatural being in Filipino folklore.
+Ponce used several pen names, including "Naning", his nickname; "Kalipulako", named after Lapu-Lapu; and "Tigbalang", a supernatural being in Filipino folklore.

 Ponce was imprisoned when the revolution broke out in August 1896 and was imprisoned for forty eight hours before being released.
 Fearing another arrest, he fled to France and later went to Hong Kong where he joined a group of Filipinos and Chinese Filipinos, who served as the international front of the Philippine revolution.